Samuel-Cavada/DISA-STIG-Windows-10-Scan/README.md

 ### Step 1: Create a Windows 10 VM
 Provisioned a Windows 10 VM from the Azure Marketplace.
 [See full provisioning steps ↗](https://github.com/Samuel-Cavada/Azure-VM-Build) (Ctrl+Click to open in a new tab).

-**Security Warning**
-Do not use weak or known credentials like `labuser / Cyberlab123!` — your VM will be compromised if left exposed.

 ---